 "the course was excellent and hugely enjoyable.
 It was learning Python focused, on using it to automate networking tasks, which made the course very relevant...I have recommended this and the beginner course to a number of colleagues and will continue to do so."

 The course is a nine-week email-course.
 Each week you will receive a lesson that contains a set of videos, some additional content, and some exercises.
 I will post solutions to the exercises online.
-Both the Plus and Certification Packages will also have a community forum where you can ask questions, post code, and interact with me and with the other students.
+Both the Plus and the Premium Package have a community forum where you can ask questions, post code, and interact with me and with the other students.

 Yes, the lab environment will consist of a set of virtual and physical network devices and at least one AWS-Linux server.
 I will install a set of libraries in the lab environment; this will enable you to get working quickly.
-From the lab environment you will be able to use Ansible, Paramiko SSH, Netmiko, Arista's eAPI, and PySNMP.
-Additionally, the Plus and Certification Packages will be able to use Juniper's PyEZ library and Juniper-Ansible modules.
+From the lab environment you will be able to use Paramiko SSH, Netmiko, Arista's eAPI, NAPALM, NX-API, and PySNMP.

 You should be familiar with the basics of Python.
 You can be slow at writing Python code, but these ideas should not be new to you.